nimterop/nimterop/README.md

 Any combination of the above is possible - only download, build or wrapping and nimterop avoids imposing any particular workflow.

+Refer to [CHANGES.md](CHANGES.md) for history and information around breaking changes.

 ### Build API

 Creating a wrapper has two parts, the first is to setup the C library.
 This includes downloading it or finding it if already installed, and building it if applicable.
 The `getHeader()` high-level API provides all of this functionality as a convenience.
 The following `.nim` wrapper file is an example of using the high-level `getHeader()` API to perform all building, wrapping and linking automatically: